A mixed precision Jacobi SVD algorithm: A mixed precision Jacobi SVD algorithm

 \subsection{QR preconditioning}

 As mentioned in Section~\ref{subsec:precond1}, preconditioning can simplify the computation and accelerate the convergence of the one-sided Jacobi SVD algorithm.
 The preconditioning strategy in Algorithm~\ref{alg:msvj} is inherited from that in~\cite{DV2008a}, with some minor changes.
+We remark that this preconditioning strategy is very effective so that the one-sided Jacobi SVD algorithm can often converge in a few sweeps.
+As a result the benefit for computing a low precision SVD may be limited in some special cases.
+In Section~\ref{subsec:special-cases}, we shall present additional techniques to handle these special cases.

 When the input is a square matrix, we simply use the same preconditioning strategy as in~\cite{DV2008a}.
-For a rectangular matrix \(A\in\mathbb C^{m\times n}\) with \(m>n\), instead of performing a rank-revealing QR factorization as in~\cite{DV2008a}, we perform a plain QR factorization \(A=Q_1R_1\) to obtain an \(n\times n\) matrix~\(R_1\) and then apply the preconditioning strategy for square matrices to \(R_1\).
+For a rectangular matrix \(A\in\mathbb C^{m\times n}\) with \(m>n\), instead of performing a rank-revealing QR factorization as in~\cite{DV2008a}, we perform a plain QR factorization \(A=QR_1\) to obtain an \(n\times n\) matrix~\(R_1\) and then apply the preconditioning strategy for square matrices to \(R_1\).
 Since RRQR is very costly, our revised strategy in general reduces the computational time unless \(m\) is really close to \(n\).

-The RRQR algorithm can also be improved by using low precision arithmetic.
-Compared to plain QR factorization, the RRQR algorithm requires a lot of effort to determine the column permutation.
+The RRQR algorithm \footnote{To be precise, the RRQR algorithm here refers to \texttt{XGEQP3} in LAPACK, which implements the Businger--Golub QR factorization with column pivoting; see~\cite{BG1965, DB2008}.} can also be improved by using low precision arithmetic.
+Compared to the plain QR factorization, the RRQR algorithm requires a lot of effort to determine the column permutation.
 Hence pivoting is the dominant cost for RRQR in practice.
 Once the permutation is already known, computing a plain QR factorization on a permuted matrix is much cheaper than performing the RRQR algorithm.
 In order to determine the permutation, it suffices to apply the RRQR algorithm in a lower precision.
 This leads to a mixed precision RRQR algorithm as shown in Algorithm~\ref{alg:mprrqr}.
-Though this algorithm in fact computes QR factorizations twice, it is still observed to be faster than the usual RRQR algorithm in the working precision on the x86-64 architecture since the most expensive part is performed using a lower precision.
+Though this algorithm in fact computes QR factorizations twice, it is still observed to be faster than the usual RRQR algorithm in working precision on the x86-64 architecture since the most expensive part is performed using a lower precision.
 We use this mixed precision algorithm to compute the RRQR factorization in the preconditioning stage.